Updated on May 28, 2019

 }

-After that, create a component that will display these messages on the page:
+After that, it is necessary to set a component that will display these messages on a page.

 export default class MessageArea extends Component {